 Our approach here is different from that of most Python books, or even most Python Web tutorials.
-The usual approach is to painfully go over all details from the beginning.
-For example, the usual approach would be to state all possible forms that a Python integer can take on, and for that matter how many different command-line options one can launch Python with.
+The usual approach is to painfully go over all details from the beginning, with little or no contest.
+For example, the usual approach would be to first state all possible forms that a Python integer can take on, all possible forms a Python variable name can have, and for that matter how many different command-line options one can launch Python with.

 I avoid this here.
 Again, the aim is to enable the reader to quickly acquire a Python foundation.
 He/she should then be able to delve directly into some special topic if and when the need arises.
+So, if you want to know, say, whether Python variable names can include underscores, you've come to the wrong place.
+If you want to quickly get into Python programming, this is hopefully the right place.